thordendal/ansible_maven_find_version/README.md

 your role or playbook.

 ## Use case:
-When you can't rely on 'exactness' of artifact version or repo name, provided to you, but you got list of repos and regex for version (and also you are also sure that there will be only one matching version in your list of repos)
+When you can't rely on 'exactness' of artifact version or repo name provided to you but you got list of repos and regex for version (and you are also sure that there will be only one matching version in your list of repos)

 ## Usage:
 ```yaml